-- 330 In this study, we developed a CSE for reducing the occurrences of extreme events in the Lorenz-96 model with 40 variables.
+- 310 In this study, we developed a CSE for reducing the occurrences of extreme events in the Lorenz-96 model with 40 variables.
 As background information, the main properties of the model are recalled, and an introduction to the LETKF is provided.
 The use of these tools for investigating the Lorenz-96 model has then been explained, and some parameters have been evaluated with preliminary experiments.
 Subsequently, we defined the notion of extreme events, and designed the experiment for reducing their occurrence during periods of 100 years.
-The notions of success rate and of perturbation energy are introduced for discussing - 335 the outcomes of the experiments.
+The notions of success rate and of perturbation energy are introduced for discussing - 315 the outcomes of the experiments.
 Sensitivity tests on localized perturbations (vs global perturbations) show the potential of refining the experiments for a decay of the perturbation energy without a concomitant decay of the success rate.
 Additional sensitivity tests with partial observations show the robustness of the strategy.

 This study is an extension of previous investigations of controllability of chaotic dynamical systems based on the Lorenz-63 model (Miyoshi and Sun, 2022).
-Further investigations on more complicated real world models or on numerical weather

-- 340 prediction models are planned.
-In this context, the As a consequence, these investigations are only the second step towards the development of an applicable CSE, but the outcomes are already promising: For various settings a success rate close to 1 is obtained.
+As a consequence, these investigations are only the second step towards the development of an applicable CSE, but the outcomes are already promising: For various settings a success rate close to 1 is obtained.
 The next step will be to consider a more realistic weather prediction model, and to get more quantitative information about the exact amount of energy introduced in the system.
-Indeed, we have defined a notion of "energy" in order to quantify and compare the role of various parameters, and looked at the literature if a better notion of energy was available for the - 345 Lorenz-96 model.
+Indeed, we have defined a notion of "energy" in order to quantify and compare the role of various parameters, and looked at the literature if a better notion of energy was available for the Lorenz-96 model.
 However, since we could not track such a notion, we decided to leave further precise quantitative analysis for a subsequent more realistic model.